 Cue that cooling feeling.
 "Peppermint is an herbaceous oil that's popular for its refreshing and invigorating aroma," says Sara Panton, co-founder of Vitruvi.
 "From headaches to cramps, peppermint essential oil has an incredibly refreshing and bright scent that leaves you feeling more balanced and can help decrease feelings of nausea and cramping associated with menstruation.
 Breathing peppermint oil in the air helps to promote deeper breaths, which improves oxygen in muscles and eases tension.
 When applied topically, the tingling sensation helps to increase blood circulation to that area."
-She recommends either diffusing the essential oil, or if you want to apply topically, add a few drops to peppermint oil and massage your lower abdomen.
+She recommends either diffusing the essential oil or, if you want to apply topically, adding a few drops to a carrier oil and massaging your lower abdomen.

 It's not just a flower.
 Not only do rose essential oils promote better sleep and a decrease in anxiety levels, but they can also relieve menstrual cramps.
 "It reduces inflammation and helps ease cramping.
 It's best used by diluting if applying it on the abdominal area.
 You can use coconut oil to dilute it with," Kofsky suggests.

 Sourced from South American trees, copaiba is another option to try.
 "Another favorite of mine for all pain, but especially cramps, is copaiba," Clark says.
 "It has powerful anti-inflammatory properties for soothing tense muscles.
 You can actually place a drop directly under your tongue or apply it directly to the area of pain."